-A site definition defines a unique type of Microsoft SharePoint Foundation website.
-Several site definitions are built into SharePoint Foundation.
+A site definition defines a unique type of SharePoint site.
+There are five site definitions natively installed in Windows SharePoint Services.
 A site definition can include more than one site definition configuration.
-A SharePoint Foundation website is based on particular site definition configuration.
-For this reason, you can think of a site definition as a family of configurations, although some families contain only one configuration.
+SharePoint Web sites are based on particular site defnition configurations.

-STS includes the site definition configurations for, Blank Site, Team Site, and Document Workspace.
+STS includes the site definition configurations for Team Site, Blank Site, and Document Workspace.

 MPS includes the site definition configurations for Basic Meeting Workspace, Blank Meeting Workspace, Decision Meeting Workspace, Social Meeting Workspace, and Multipage Meeting Workspace.

 CENTRALADMIN provides a site definition configuration sfor central administration Web sites.

 WIKI provides a site definition configuration for Web sites that support community content using wiki technology.